leostera/blog.leostera.com/ngage.md

 As you can see, this `system` does not define a `$get` method, so it's not configurable. `ngage` will complain if you try to inject it into a `config` block.

+Other possible uses for systems are data storage common to multiple entities, common functionality, or third-party integrations.

 ## Layers
 Layers are sets of objects and systems that work together in an isolated manner.
 A layer in your game could be NPC's with whom the user has no interaction whatsoever, or it could be used to separate multiple set of enemies so that they do not interact with other sets but they all interact with the player.